iotaledger/iota-sdk/cli/README.md

 ./wallet
 ```

-Alternatively, you can select an existing account by it's alias:
+Alternatively, you can select an existing account by its alias:

 ```
 ./wallet Alice